bitcoin-abe/bitcoin-abe/README.md

 data into a database, and presents a web interface similar to Bitcoin Block Explorer, http://blockexplorer.com/.

-Abe draws inspiration from Bitcoin Block Explorer (BBE) and seeks some level of compatibility with it but uses a completely new implementation.
+Abe draws inspiration from Bitcoin Block Explorer (BBE) and BlockChain.info and seeks some level of compatibility with them but uses a completely new implementation.

 Installation
 ------------